 Other Professional Activities

-I am reviewing articles for presticious astronomy journals (MNRAS, ApJ) on a regular basis.
-Moreover, I serve as telescope observing proposal referee for the Canadian Time Allocation Committee (CanTAC).
+I am reviewing articles for presticious astronomy journals (MNRAS, ApJ, A&A, Nature Astronomy) on a regular basis.
+Moreover, I serve on proposal reviewing committees such as for Hubble and the Canadian Time Allocation Committee (CanTAC).

 At Caltech, I was organizer of the Caltech/IPAC Astro Postdoc Mixer, a quarterly science meeting for all postdoctoral researchers in astronomy related fields in Pasadena (including Caltech/Astronomy, Caltech/GPS, Carnegie, JPL).
 I am resonsible for funding and the selection of science talks.
 Moreover, I am co-founder of the IPAC Visualization Group (IViz), a think-tank for advanced data visualization in science, for public and scientific outreach.
 Other duties include being part of local organization committees for conferences as well as holding the weekly Caltech Galaxy Formation astro-ph journal club.